 Summary

-Acyanotic heart defects are congenital cardiac malformations that affect the atrial or ventricular walls, heart valves, or large blood vessels.
-Common causes include genetic defects (e.g., trisomies), maternal infections (e.g., rubella), or maternal use of drugs or alcohol during pregnancy.
-Acyanotic heart defects are pathophysiologically characterized by a left-to-right shunt, which causes pulmonary hypertension and right heart hypertrophy.
-The symptoms depend on the extent of the malformation and the resulting impairment of cardiac function.
-Infants may be asymptomatic or present with exercise intolerance, failure to thrive, and symptoms of heart failure.
-Characteristic heart murmurs are important clues for establishing the diagnosis, which is typically confirmed by visualizing the defect on echocardiography.
-Chest x-ray, MRI, or cardiac catheterization may also be required to determine indications for surgery and plan the procedure.
-Acyanotic heart defects requiring treatment are repaired via catheter procedures or surgery.
-Supportive medical therapy is required in cases of heart failure (e.g., diuretics, inotropic agents) or if surgery cannot be performed (e.g., prostaglandin).
-Common complications include arrhythmias, embolisms, and infective endocarditis, especially if treatment is delayed.
+Acyanotic congenital heart defects (ACHDs) are cardiac malformations that affect the atrial or ventricular walls, heart valves, or large blood vessels.
+Common causes include genetic defects (e.g., trisomies), maternal infections (e.g., rubella), and maternal use of drugs or alcohol during pregnancy.
+ACHDs are characterized by a left-to-right shunt, which causes pulmonary hypertension and right atrial and ventricular hypertrophy.
+Symptoms depend on the extent of the malformation and the resulting impairment of cardiac function.
+Infants may be asymptomatic or present with signs of respiratory distress, failure to thrive, and/or symptoms of heart failure.
+Characteristic heart murmurs are important clues for establishing the diagnosis, which is typically confirmed by visualizing the defect on transthoracic echocardiography (TTE).
+Further studies (e.g., chest x-ray, MRI, cardiac CT, or cardiac catheterization) may be required for surgical evaluation and planning.
+Surgical or transcatheter repair is indicated in selected patients and pharmacological treatment is required to manage complications, e.g., heart failure, arrhythmias, and Eisenmenger syndrome.

 Overview